IkarosKappler/plotboilerplate/docs_jekyll/index.md

  * Write a basic demo for the PBImage class.
  * On non-circular Bézier paths the end control point does not move with the end point when dragged.
 See the basic Bézier path demo.
- * Add function Triangle.getIncenter(); the class already uses the incenter for computing the circumcircle.
+ * [DONE] Add function Triangle.getIncenter(); the class already uses the incenter for computing the circumcircle.
  * Destroy installed vertex listeners from vertices after removing them (like the Bézier auto-adjuster).
+ * Add a Typescript demo (how to import the script).

 ### Todos for future Version 2
  * Change the Vector.inverse() function to reverse (or something).
 Currently this is not what the inverse of a vector should be.